Expertise: Education, higher education, crime, criminal justice, investigative research and reporting

 Ulrich Boser is a Senior Fellow at American Progress, where he analyzes education, criminal justice, and other social policy issues.

 Prior to joining the Center, Boser was a contributing editor for U.S. News & World Report, special projects director for the Washington Post Express, and research director for Education Week newspaper.
-His writings have appeared in The New York Times, The Washington Post, Slate, and Smithsonian.
+His work has appeared in The New York Times, The Wall Street Journal, The Washington Post, and many other publications.